<?xml version="1.0" encoding="UTF-8"?>

 <title>chemdata:sidebar</title>

-<description>Mass Spectrometry Data center
+<description>Mass Spectrometry Data Center

 * Libraries/Tools/Service